 Each year New Zealand has over 150 earthquakes that are large enough to be felt.
-A large damaging earthquake could happen any time and will likely be followed by many aftershocks.
+A large damaging earthquake could happen any time and can be followed by aftershocks that continue for a long time.

 An earthquake on the Alpine Fault is likely to be one of the most significant disasters that could affect the Selwyn district.
 Information about an Alpine Fault earthquake can be found at af8.org.nz